Software Engineering - Software Development Books

 For the more experienced engineers, I recommend the all-time-classic Design patterns : elements of reusable object-oriented software, written by Erich Gamma, Richard Helm, Ralph Johnson and John Vlissides, a group of authors also known as The Gang of Four.

 I made several attempts to read this book over the last few years, just to find out that I wasn’t ready yet.
-Only after reading Head First Design Patterns (Amazon affiliate link) and getting some more experience in the field I was finally able to read and understand the GoF book.
+Only after reading Head First Design Patterns and getting some more experience in the field I was finally able to read and understand the GoF book.
 I believe that no one should get discouraged if their initial attempts fail.

 The book’s examples are written in C++, but the designs are applicable to every OOP language, especially to the strongly-typed ones.